 Boxers are intelligent, high-energy, playful dogs that like to stay busy.
 Their temperament reflects their breeding.
 They prefer to be in the company of their owners and are loyal pets that will fiercely guard their family and home against strangers.

-Golden Retrievers make a perfect family companion.
-They are very obedient, playful, loyal, intelligent, well-mannered, great with kids and even to strangers (as long as they don't sense danger).
+Golden Retrievers make the perfect family companions.
+They are very obedient, playful, loyal, intelligent, well-mannered, and great with kids and even with strangers (as long as they don't sense danger).
 Furthermore, they're also great watchdogs, but you can't expect much from them if you want a guard dog.

-These dogs are exceptionally loyal to their masters, and will even defend them if they are being threatened.
-The St. Bernard's loyalty for his family and his master will supersede his natural wiring as a docile animal.
+These dogs are exceptionally loyal to their masters and will even defend them if they are being threatened.
+St. Bernard's loyalty to his family and his master will supersede his natural wiring as a docile animal.
 This is very unusual for such a temperament, and it is one of the most remarkable characteristics of the St. Bernard.

-A Great Pyrenees is fiercely loyal to his flock, both human and animal.
-He feels responsible for you and your family and your property.
+The Great Pyrenees is fiercely loyal to their flock, both human and animal.
+He feels responsible for you and your family, and your property.
 He is your friend and not your slave.
 This characteristic makes for a dog that is very protective of his territory and everything that is in it.

-Other loyal dog breeds you may want to be added to the list based on the research includes Terriers, Brittany, Lassie, Shelties, Chihuahuas, Doberman Pinscher, Newfoundland, Mastiffs, Yorkies, and Dachshunds.
+Other loyal dog breeds you may want to be added to the list based on the research include Terriers, Brittany, Lassie, Shelties, Doberman Pinscher, Newfoundland, Mastiffs, Yorkies, and Dachshunds.

 This article was originally published on May 14, 2020.

 Don't miss a story!
 Sign up for daily stories delivered to your inbox.